 Regional pastas often have amusing words to describe their shape– did you know strozzapreti from Emilia-Romagna means “priest strangler” and orecchiette from Pulia means “little ears”?

-All types have been specifically designed to hold the sauce in the best way, but most can be easily categorized into long, short, stuffed or soup shapes.
-We have picked out the top 12 pasta shapes sold in the UK and advise which sauces to serve with them.
+All types of pasta have been specifically designed to hold the sauce in the best way, but most can be easily categorized into long, short, stuffed or soup shapes.
+We have picked out the top 12 popular pasta shapes sold in the UK and advise which sauces to serve with them.

 (Note that Italians toss the sauce through the cooked pasta rather than spoon the sauce on top!)